+Internal decorations Visually inspected.
+Internal decorations incorporate paint, paper, tile and panel finishes.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The electrical switchgear is located in the hallway.
+The electrical switchgear is located within the entrance vestibule.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The gas meter is located externally.
+The gas meter is located externally on the side wall.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is assumed to be connected to the mains.
 Water piping, where visible, was run in copper and PVC.
 We would highlight that it is possible in a property of this age to have lead pipework still in use but hidden from view.
 A suitably qualified contractor can give further advice in this regard.
-The bathroom fittings incorporate a bath, shower cubicle, WC and wash hand basin.
-The WC incorporates a WC and wash hand basin.
-It would appear that the WC is connected to the mains via saniflo device.
-A suitably qualified contractor can give further advice in this regard.
+The shower room fittings incorporate a shower cubicle, Wc & wash hand basin.
+The en-suite fittings incorporate a bath with shower, Wc & wash hand basin.